-- 91. Frontage: The smallest dimension of a lot abutting a public street measured along the street line. - 92.
-Fur-bearing Animals: Animals that are specifically raised for their pelts, including, but not limited to badger, beaver, bobcat, coyote, fisher, fox, lynx, marten, mink, muskrat, opossum, otter, raccoon, skunk, weasel and wolf.
+- 73. Frontage: The smallest dimension of a lot abutting a public street measured along the street line. - 74.
+Fur-bearing Animals: Animals that are specifically raised for their pelts, including, but not limited to badger, beaver, bobcat, coyote, fisher, fox, lynx, marten, mink, muskrat, opossum, otter, rabbits, raccoon, skunk, weasel and wolf.

 '''

 (Created by Enrolled Ordinance 159-70, effective 12-12-2004.)
 (Amended by Enrolled Ordinance 171-36, effective 09-28-2016.)
+(Amended by Enrolled Ordinance 175-19, effective 08-12-2020.)

 '''

-- 93. Garage: Any structure where private vehicles are kept for storage purposes only and wherein such use is accessory to the residential use of the property on which it is stored. - 94.
+- 75. Garage: Any structure where private vehicles are kept for storage purposes only and wherein such use is accessory to the residential use of the property on which it is stored. - 76.
 Generally Accepted Forestry Management Practices: Forestry management practices that promote sound management of a forest.
 Generally Accepted Forestry Management Practices include those practices contained in the most recent version of the Wisconsin Department of Natural Resources' (DNR) publication known as Wisconsin Forest Management Guidelines and identified as PUB FR-226.

-95. Grade, Established: The elevation of the finished street at the centerline or curb as fixed by the engineer or by such authority as shall be designated by law to determine such an elevation.
+77. Grade, Established: The elevation of the finished street at the centerline or curb as fixed by the engineer or by such authority as shall be designated by law to determine such an elevation.

-96. Grading, Minor; including filling and land altering activities: Those land altering activities or projects that do not exceed land disturbance greater than three thousand (3,000) square feet in area and/or fifteen (15) cubic yards in aggregate.
+78. Grading, Minor; including filling and land altering activities: Those land altering activities or projects that do not exceed land disturbance greater than three thousand (3,000) square feet in area and/or fifteen (15) cubic yards in aggregate.